Radically Local

 TEAM MEMBERS

-Zoe Gilbertson is researching regenerative fibre systems in the United Kingdom, with a particular focus on wool and bast fibres (https://www.churchillfellowship.org/ideas-experts/fellows-directory/zoe-gilbertson/).
+Zoe Gilbertson is researching regenerative fibre systems in the United Kingdom, supporting the RL project with a particular focus on wool and bast fibres (https://www.churchillfellowship.org/ideas-experts/fellows-directory/zoe-gilbertson/).

 This research will support smaller fashion brands wishing to transition to truly sustainable, local production and has significance for a fashion industry that must embrace radical change.